Health, Mental Health, and Community Resources

-Information on mental health and other community resources is available
+Information on health, including mental health, medical care, and other community resources is available

 What you should know: